ibm-cloud-docs/power-iaas/configuring-custom-image.md

 Objects are limited to 200 MB when uploaded through the console unless you use the Aspera high-speed transfer plug-in.
 Larger objects (up to 10 TB) can also be split into parts and uploaded in parallel using the API.
 Object keys can be up to 1024 characters in length, and it's best to avoid any characters that might be problematic in a web address.
 For example, _?_, _=_, _<_, and other special characters might cause unwanted behavior if not URL-encoded.
 For more information, see the [Cloud Object Storage Tutorial](/docs/services/cloud-object-storage?topic=cloud-object-storage-getting-started).

-## Generate secret and access keys with Hash-based Message Authentication Code (HMAC)
+## Generating secret and access keys with Hash-based Message Authentication Code (HMAC)
 {: #access-keys}

 1. You can generate secret and access keys when you create the service credentials for the IBM Cloud Storage object.
 To create the service credentials, you must have `Writer` access for the **Object Storage** bucket.